Mistaken Identity

 Alice

-Oh, that?
+(Pauses, thinking.)
+Oh, that... that...
+(Remembers) Oh!
 It was nothing.
 Just a hands on demonstration of the laws of motion.

 Bob